Urangan, Queensland: Education

 Sandy Strait State School is a government primary (Prep-6) school for boys and girls at Robert Street.
 In 2018, the school had an enrolment of 713 students with 49 teachers (46 full-time equivalent) and 37 non-teaching staff (22 full-time equivalent).
 It includes a special education program.

 Urangan State High School is a government secondary (7-12) school for boys and girls at Robert Street.
 In 2018, the school had an enrolment of 1712 students with 146 teachers (139 full-time equivalent) and 66 non-teaching staff (50 full-time equivalent).
 It includes a special education program.

-The University of the Sunshine Coast is building a turtle research and rehabilitation in Dayman Park at Urangan.
+The University of the Sunshine Coast operates a turtle research and rehabilitation centre in Dayman Park at Urangan.
+It was opened in May 2026.

 Amenities

 The Urangan branch of the Queensland Country Women's Association meets at 19 Pulgul Street.